jacebenson/jace.pro/content/post/2019-09-28-sp-annotations/index.md

 [Form annotations](https://docs.servicenow.com/bundle/newyork-platform-administration/page/administer/form-administration/concept/c_FormAnnotation.html)
 can be really helpful and powerful.
-You can use them help users enter the right information and users can turn them off when they feel comforatable.
+You can use them help users enter the right information and users can turn them off when they feel comfortable.
 The other day on [slack](https://sndevs.com) I think Paige mentioned they just flat out do not work on service portal.
 This is a real shame.